Adithya-Binesh-007/focusai-study-suite/README.md

 This project is open source and available under the MIT License.

-## Developers
+## Developer

-Created by a team of passionate developers dedicated to enhancing student productivity through AI.
+Developed by Adithya Binesh part of HexnicAI.

 ---